+Verdict Form Order

-The order of the verdict forms merits a brief comment.
-Generally, the Committee has suggested that the “not guilty” alternative be the first alternative presented to the jury.
-When lesser included offenses are involved, however, this did not seem a practical approach.
-The instructions direct the jury to make decisions in a particular order, and the verdict forms, in the Committee’s view, should be presented to the jury in the order in which those decisions need to be made.
-As a result, the “not guilty” verdict form is the last one presented to the jury.
+A majority of the Committee recommends that the “not guilty” alternative be the first verdict presented to the jury, consistent with the Committee’s general practice.
+Others would have opted for an exception, on the view thatthe instructions direct the jury to make decisions in a particular order, and that the verdict formsshould be presented to the jury in the order in which those decisions need to be made.

 CPJC 5.3 Instruction—Lesser Included Offense—Acquit First of Greater Offense